kirscheeh/classificationBenchmark/protocol/protocol.md

 | PromethION 367     	| 58.031           	| -           	| -         	| -           	| -       	| -             	| -            	|   	| 12.866       	| 3.135  	| 25.968 	|
 |||

 ***Table 1: Abundances of classified species, Kaiju.*** The table shows the classificaiton results of Kaiju for all four samples considering the default database (in %).
 Note that the species that is present in the reference database but no classified is Bacillus subtilis.
-The two fungis can not be identified with the default databnase, because id only includes microbial genomes or proteomes. <br> <br>
+The two fungis can not be identified with the default database, because it only includes microbial genomes or proteomes. <br> <br>

 The CS Log samples are similar as well.
 Kaiju is able to assign 57.905% and 58.031% of the reads to Listeria monocytogenes, depending on the sequencing machine (GridION, PromethION).
 Roughly 11% and 12.866% of the reads could not be assigned at all, whereas 27.644% and 25.968% could not be assigned to a taxon on species level, respectively.
 Around 3% of the reads are assigned to species with less than 1% abundance, see \ref{kaiju364D} and \ref{kaiju365D}.